robfatland/ops/fiction/README.md

 For Boom...

-It began one day in the book stalls along the Seine, the 'only river that runs between two bookshelves'.
+It began one day on the left bank of the 'only river that runs between two bookshelves'.
-The Bouquinistes, I should say; it is better to speak in French when you can, when there are special words; they are always more beautiful.
-In fact it began earlier though, *plus t&#244;t*.
-It began in the Louvre as I walked among the galleries, walking through time, wishing that I understood why these paintings were here, what they meant, in these places of honor.
-Were they simply the only paintings that had survived the 1600s?
-Was there a story behind them?
+The Bouquinistes--we use the beautiful French words when can--but really it began earlier (*plus t&#244;t*) in the Louvre as I walked the galleries, walked in time, wondering why these paintings were here, what they meant, the stories behind such places of honor.
+Were they simply here by virtue of having survived four centuries of rasping wear?

 As I walked through the crowds, growing more disenchanted, a word from my school days made its way through